 Fly fishing in lakes

 My experience with lake fishing comes from Iceland, where we only have Brown Trout and Arctic Char in our lakes.
-When trout fishing lakes the trout can take the bait very subtly.
+When trout fishing lakes, the trout can take the bait very subtly.
 We feel a very gentle movement, sometimes hardly noticeable.
 Sometimes I just strike because of a premonition.
 I pull short and hard with my line hand and simultaneously raise the rod tip.
 We call this setting the hook or striking.
 This is how “trouters” do it.
 Beware, when salmon fishing – you do not raise the rod, or you will pull the fly away from the salmon.
 When you feel the weight of the fish you set the hook and then raise the rod.
-You must wait for salmon to take the fly securely, most “trouters” know this but will anyway pull the fly away from the salmon on their maiden salmon trips.
+You must wait for salmon to take the fly securely, most “trouters” know this, but will anyway pull the fly away from the salmon on their maiden salmon trips.
 Small fish do not need to be played from the reel, I just pull them in with the line hand.
-If fish are bigger I transfer the rod to my left hand and retrieve the line with the reel using my dominant right hand.
+If the fish are bigger I transfer the rod to my left hand and retrieve the line with the reel using my dominant right hand.
 Most Americans I fish with keep the rod in their dominant hand and reel with the other.
 Works both ways.

 I find lake fishing to be more difficult than river fishing.
 We need to get the line and leader out straight on the lake.
 When river fishing the flow of water helps straightening the line, and the fly travels correctly even if our cast was subpar.
-On the lake, we start by casting out the line and leader (I favor stiff rods because of that), as straight as possible, then we make one strip to get it straight and then we wait and then retrieve the fly before casting it out again.
+On the lake, we start by casting out the line and leader (I favor stiff leaders because of that), as straight as possible, then we make one strip to get it straight and then we wait and then retrieve the fly before casting it out again.

 In moving water, the fish is in certain holding spots and does not move all that much.
 In a lake, the fish are searching for food and cruising for it.
 The angler needs to locate the fish.
 The moving fish are searching for food, but they also need security.
 That is why we often find them along edges.
 One side is shallow, usually more productive of food, as it warms faster than deeper parts.
-On the other side the deeper water offers security for the fish.
+On the other side, the deeper water offers security for the fish.
 When you get to a lake pay attention to what is going on.
 Do you see rises do you hear the splash of fish?
-Are there birds and are they working?
+Are there birds, and are they working?
 Do not hurry, patience is usually rewarded.

 The number of good trout flies is staggering.
-Beginners often think they need a hundred of different flies.
+Beginners often think they need hundreds of different flies.
 “The new fly is going to catch, and I must have it” type of thing.
 Beginners are infinitely better served by making their casting a priority.
 You do not need more than 5-6 wet flies in different sizes and some dry flies to be successful.
 If one does not work, try another.